lncRNAAddict/PySmooth/README.md

 # PySmooth

+`PySmooth` is a python implementation of SMOOTH algorithm.
+Original SMOOTH was written in PASCAL with several limitations.

-Pysmooth has one main functionality
+`PySmooth` contains one main functionality

 - `run_smooth.py`: Detect markers which are singletons in the genotype file and marks them as singletons.
 Correct the missing and singleton markers using k-nearest neighbor.